MewoCutter/MewoCutter/README.md

 ⟡  **YOUTUBERS** : KREW, Flamingo, Tommyinnit, and idk how many bro.

-⟡  **GAMES** : Dandy's world, MINECRAFT, OMORI, pony town, Evade, PJSK, CRK games, gacha, Genshin Impact Regretevator, Honkai: Star rail, DDLC, Pressure & more.
+⟡  **GAMES** : FORSAKEN, Dandy's world, MINECRAFT, OMORI, pony town, Evade, PJSK, CRK games, gacha, Genshin Impact Regretevator, Honkai: Star rail, DDLC, Pressure & more.

 ⟡  __**SHOWS**__ : AVA/AVM, BFDI, II, Alien Stage, Madoka Magica, MLP, TAWOG, ONE (object show), ITFT, Animatic Battle & more.
 Most are cartoons but most of the time i do not remember the name of it.